Ishika-Yadav/Netflix-gpt/Desktop/netflix-gpt/README.md

 ## Step Followed Till yet

+Created our project using create-react-app

+Installed and configured Tailwind CSS

+Routed our app

+Built our Header

+Built Login Form

+Created a Sign Up Form

+Form validation

+Used useRef hook

+Firebase setup

+Deployed live app to Production

+How to set up your own URL

+Login/Sign up user to Firebase using Sign Up API

+Created Redux store

+Created actions, reducer, store, and provider for user information

+npm install react-icons

+🔧 Bug Fixes
+Bugfix: Signup user now saves profile name and photo

+Bugfix: If user is not logged in, redirect to login page

+Unsubscribed from onAuthStateChanged callback

+📦 Code Organization
+Note: Moved hardcoded strings or URLs to a constant.js file

+Used named exports to access constants

+🎬 TMDB Integration
+Registered TMDB API, created account, got access token from API section

+Got code from TMDB documentation to access data

+Created custom hook for Now Playing Movies

+Created a movieSlice

+Updated store with movie data

+Planning for Main and Secondary Container

+Fetched data for trailer video from TMDB API

+Updated store with trailer video data

+Embedded the YouTube video and made it autoplay and mute

+🧱 UI & Components
+Added Tailwind to make UI awesome

+Built Secondary Component

+Built Movie List

+Built Movie Card

+Used TMDB image CDN URL

+Made the Browse page amazing with Tailwind CSS

+Used custom hooks to fetch API and dispatch actions

 1.  created our project using create-react-app
 2.  installed and configured Tailwindcss
 3.  routed our app